PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 ## Step 3 - Hello asynchronicity

-You should have understood Typescript core concept, now it's time for the most important concept and unfortunately, the hardest : **asynchronicity**.
+You should have understood Typescript core concept, now it's time for the most important concept and unfortunately, the hardest: **asynchronicity**.

 ### Theory